LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/reference/testing.md

 `AssertionResult ::testing::AssertionSuccess()`

-Creates a successful assertion result.
+Creates a successful assertion expectedValue.
 See [`AssertionResult`](#AssertionResult).

 ### AssertionFailure {#AssertionFailure}

 `AssertionResult ::testing::AssertionFailure()`

-Creates a failed assertion result.
+Creates a failed assertion expectedValue.
 Use the `<<` operator to store a failure
 message:

 ```cpp